 What Are the Requirements for Secured and Unsecured Loans?

 Secured loans cannot be secured by just any expensive asset.
 The asset’s value must match (or exceed) the amount you intend to borrow.
 And remember, the value of an asset tends to decrease over time.
-Thus, you must ascertain the current value of your asset via hard evidence in order for the institution to accept it as collateral.
+Thus, you must ascertain the current value of your asset via hard evidence for the institution to accept it as collateral.

 If you cannot provide sufficient collateral, the decision is over.
 For this reason, let’s proceed under the assumption that you can meet this requirement.

-Other primary requirements for business loans include flawless personal credit, strong cash flow, and substantial capitalization.
+Other primary requirements for business loans include flawless personal credit, healthy cash flow, and substantial capitalization.
 Depending on the institution, falling slightly short in the credit department may be offset by collateral.
 You would still be able to access the other advantages of secured business loans, which we’ll explain later on.

 If you’re looking for an unsecured business loan, issues in either of these three areas won’t affect your chances of approval.
-That’s because unsecured business loans were originally created for smaller businesses with little credit history and rocky cash flow.
+That’s because unsecured business loans were created for smaller businesses with little credit history and rocky cash flow.
 After all, bridging gaps in cash flow is one of the most common purposes of unsecured business loans.

 How Are Secured and Unsecured Business Loans Different?

-Before weighing pros and cons of each option, you should ask yourself two very important questions to make this process a lot quicker.
+Before weighing the pros and cons of each option, you should ask yourself two essential questions to make this process a lot quicker.

 The first concerns the amount of money you intend to borrow.
-Institutions that distribute larger amounts (i.e. over $250,000) may only offer secured business loans.
+Institutions that distribute more significant amounts (i.e., over $250,000) may only offer secured business loans.
 This is one of several reasons secured loans have higher standards for personal credit and cash flow.

 Second, how quickly do you need the money?
-If you need money in your bank account in a matter of days, unsecured business loans are almost certainly your only option.
+If you need cash in your bank account in a matter of days, unsecured business loans are almost certainly your only option.
 Secured business loans typically require substantial paperwork and a more rigorous screening process.
-The institution must have the collateral appraised and assess a number of financial factors before trusting you with such a large amount of money.
+The institution must have the collateral appraised and assess several financial factors before trusting you with such a large amount of money.